cornerstonejs/dicomParser/README.md

 Soapbox
 ============

 Interested in knowing why the above goals are important to me?
-Most of it is based on my personal opinion and needs and neither of those are correct for everyone.
 Here you go:

 _License is extremely liberal so it could be used in any type of project_